 The word “voluntarily” in their shutdown notice is telling.
 It signals a calculated business decision — the company chose to close before regulators arrived, rather than being forced out.

 The timing makes the context clear.
-In the 18 months leading up to the shutdown, federal enforcement against grey-market research peptide vendors escalated dramatically.
+In the 18 months leading up to the shutdown, federal enforcement against gray-market research peptide vendors escalated dramatically.
 The FDA issued warning letters to multiple peptide suppliers including Prime Peptides, Xcel Peptides, and SwissChems.
 In June 2025, FDA agents conducted a physical warehouse raid on a major competitor.
 By September 2025, more than 50 warning letters had gone out across the industry.
 In early 2026, the SAFE Drugs Act was introduced, which would prohibit the sale of research chemicals identical to FDA-approved drugs without a New Drug Application.

 The Regulatory Environment That Led Here